julicheng/memory-game/README.md

 * If the cards do not match, both cards are flipped face down.
 * The game ends once all cards have been correctly matched.

-When the game ends, the number of moves made, star rating and time to complete will be displed.
+When the game ends, the number of moves made, star rating and time to complete will be displayed.

 To restart the game, click on the restart icon.